Danish man suspected of killing five in bow-and-arrow attack in Norway | Law-Order

 - Norway

-Two people, including an off-duty police officer, were wounded in the Wednesday evening attacks https://www.reuters.com/world/europe/man-kills-several-people-norway-bow-arrow-attacks-police-say-2021-10-13, which took place in different locations in the town, 68 km (42 miles) southwest of the capital, Oslo.
-"This very serious situation is of course making a deep impression on Kongsberg and those who live here," district police chief Oeyvind Aas said in a statement.
+The man, who was held in custody, had cooperated with police and implicated himself in the attacks, although he has not yet entered a plea.
+"He is admitting to the facts of the case," police attorney Ann Iren Svane Mathiassen told news agency NTB.

-The suspect, who was apprehended, was believed to have been acting alone, police said.
+"We'll have to see if he also pleads guilty," she later told private broadcaster TV2.
+The man was believed to have been acting alone, police said.
 They said nothing about a possible motive.
-Several of the attacks were committed with a bow and arrow, Aas said late on Wednesday, though police were also investigating whether other weapons were used.

 Norway's incoming prime minister, Jonas Gahr Stoere, who is due to take power on Thursday after winning a general election last month, said he had been kept informed by the outgoing government.
 "What we've learned from Kongsberg bears witness of a gruesome and brutal act," Stoere said in a statement to news agency NTB.